soveng/soveng.github.io/bitcoin.md

 			<h2>Fix the Money, Fix the Web</h2>
 		</header>
 		<p>
-		Here’s the thing about Bitcoin: it forces you to think about things differently.
-We believe that Bitcoin is the most important thing that’s happening in the world, and that fixing the money is a moral imperative.
+		Here's the thing about Bitcoin: it forces you to think about things differently.
+We believe that Bitcoin is the most important thing that's happening in the world and that fixing the money is a moral imperative.
 		</p>
 	</div>
 </section>